sudoadarsh/Kouch/README.md

 # Kouch
-A Flutter Plugin to work with CouchDB API.
+A Dart Plugin to work with CouchDB API.